 A letter of intent is a contract to start a construction project in the form of a letter.
 It may also confirm the sender’s intention to award the contract for the whole project to the recipient – the contractor.

 The purpose of a letter of intent is two-fold: (1) to start the project now, in order (2) to keep the project on schedule.
 What happens when letters of intent go wrong?
-This blog considers the perspective of the contractor i.e. the company performing the works.
+This post considers the perspective of the contractor i.e. the company performing the works.

 ‘Wrong’ may mean that the terms of the letter of intent are so complex that the client and the contractor simply cannot agree to the terms quickly enough, resulting in the start of the project being delayed.
 If the project starts late, then the contractor may have unproductive labour or plant costs that it cannot recover from the client.
 It may also face pressure to accelerate the works or value engineer some facets (like quality) to complete the project according to the original programme.